Kjili/boardgame-quickrules/everdell.rst

   return resources to general supply

 Draw
-  | draw from your main deck into your hand (unless your hand is full)
+  | default: draw from the main deck into your hand (until your hand is full)
-  | if you draw from the Meadow, draw all cards first, then replenish (if you play from the Meadow, replenish immediately)
+  | only draw from Meadow if explicitely told, draw all cards first, then replenish (if you play from the Meadow, replenish immediately)

+Discard
+  | discard facedown from your hand to the discard pile

 Reveal
   reveal cards drom the main deck for all to see